 - Prayed for their protection and safety.

-- Asked God to increase them in their financial situation.
+- Asked God to increase them in their financial situation and relationships with others.

 - Believed God to bring them more revelation into spiritual matters.

-- Heal them in their emotional condition and in their body.
+- Heal them from their emotional condition and state of mind and bring healing to them in their body.

 - Make them whole, healed and delivered in their spirit, soul and body.